mattrude/random-image-block/readme.txt

 == Installation ==

-Extract the zip file and copy the folder "random-image-block" into the "wp-content/plugins/" directory in your WordPress installation and then activate the plugin from Plugins -> Installed page.
+Extract the zip file and copy the folder "random-image-block" into the "wp-content/plugins/" directory in your WordPress installation and then activate the plugin from your Dashboard by going to Plugins -> Installed page.

 == Frequently Asked Questions ==